 Choosing Your Planner

 Your planner choice will be a very personal one ( if you are not using one already) and there are many variables that will contribute to your decision.
 I will go through some of those variables in future posts.
-This year I went hog wild and ordered the “Hello Kitty” Erin Condren Life Planner with a variety of accessories; but, I didn’t order soon enough and it is on it’s shipping journey.
-With the Covid restrictions, the shipping and handling is taking a little longer, so there is that.
-Come to think of it, I should have factored that in…keep that in mind if you are thinking of ordering one.
-Meanwhile, I have ordered my Classic Happy Planner for this year.
+This year I went, I am continuing with my Classic Happy Planner but that doesn’t mean I don’t have additional planners that I would like to share throughout the year.

 For your information, since I do provide many of my own Erin Condren printable designs on this blog, I wanted to show you a sample layout for last year’s “new” redesigned Erin Condren interior pages.
 Due to copyright issues, this is just a similar design of Erin Condren’s “new” redesigned layout but not an exact one.
 This gives you an idea of how one of your pages might be laid out as you list your tasks.
 I’ve taken some of the tasks from a winter bucket list, I previously provided.